Associate Chief Research Officer, Director of Weis Center for Research, Geisinger Clinic

 Saurabh Kataria received his Ph.D. in Information Science and Technology from Pennsylvania State University.
 His main area of focus is statistical machine leaning methods applied to social media mining and link discovery in interconnected information sources.
 Saurabh joined Xerox research center at Webster in 2012 and has been involved in projects related to social media and Big Data.

-Associate Professor, Earth and Environmental Sciences Department, University of Rochester
+Associate Professor of Earth and Environmental Sciences Department, University of Rochester

 Big Data in the Ocean Sciences: from ultra-fast instrumentation to global data integration